 Life of an individual in a medieval village was intertwined with the community.
 The bulk of the population consisted of peasants who either worked on the lands of the nobles or sometimes owned a small piece of land.
-Most of these medieval people lived in small, thatch-roofed houses which had a single storey.
+Most of these medieval people lived in small, thatch-roofed houses that had a single story.

 For most peasants in the Middle Ages, life centered around the village.
 The village was usually part of a manor run by a lord or someone of noble birth or a church or an abbey.
 Most peasants never ventured out of the village during their lifetime.

-Not all peasants in the village farmed.
-There were blacksmiths, tapers, ale makers (usually women), potters, and all-around handy men.
+Not all peasants in the village farm.
+There were blacksmiths, tapers, ale makers (usually women), potters, and all-around handymen.
 These residents of the village also owed fees and services to the lord but usually not as much as those who worked a large amount of land.

-The Bors Hede Inne is a dinner theater restaurant, open year round by reservation.
-The food is prepared from recipes found in historical medieval cookbooks, and served by in-character interpreters.
+The Bors Hede Inne is a dinner theater restaurant, open year-round by reservation.
+The food is prepared from recipes found in historical medieval cookbooks and served by in-character interpreters.
 The Bors Hede is patterned after an actual late medieval inn, which would expect to serve the well-to-do.
-Guests are provided with Borde knives and spoons, and genteel lavering (handwashing) before being presented with a trencher, a flat half of bread, which serves as a plate.
-Throughout the meal they are periodically visited by a minstrel who plays songs appropriate to the period.
+Guests are provided with Borde knives and spoons, and genteel levering (handwashing) before being presented with a trencher, a flat half of bread, which serves as a plate.
+Throughout the meal, they are periodically visited by a minstrel who plays songs appropriate to the period.

-Public feasts are held throughout the year in the inn’s undercroft feasthall, on occasions such as Lent or St. George’s Day.
+Public feasts are held throughout the year in the inn’s undercroft feast hall, on occasions such as Lent or St. George’s Day.
 These feasts are two or three courses, with about six dishes per course.
-Feast also feature songs from the minstrel, or other entertainment appropriate to the feast’s particular theme.
+Feast also features songs from the minstrel, or other entertainment appropriate to the feast’s particular theme.